 If the use of a trained dog to assist a search is authorised or required under regulation 94, the trained dog must be accompanied by, and under the control of, a “dog handler” within the meaning of the Prisons Regulations 1982 regulation 81A.

-[Regulation 95 inserted in Gazette 27 Jun 2005 p.
+[Regulation 95 inserted: Gazette 27 Jun 2005 p.
 2881.]

 96. Dogs to be used in authorised manner